 In contrast, the Aureol Massive produced a warmer sound that was much more blended and had less of an out-of-head effect with Brubeck’s jazz masterpiece.
-With the electronic dance song “Shake” by The Whip, however, the Massive was true to its name and emitted a truly powerful bass.
-The Real rendered the same song with a bass that was clear, but not nearly as full-bodied.
+With the electronic dance song “Shake” by The Whip, however, the Massive was true to its name and emitted a truly powerful bass: Deep, resonant and felt as much as heard.
+The Aureol Real rendered the same song with a bass that was clear, but not nearly as full-bodied.
 In “Outlines” by AlunaGeorge, the female vocal was perfectly contrasted and yet balanced by a deep, strong bass on the Aureol Massive, whereas the Real brought the vocal more to the fore and produced less of the under rumble that is the life blood of a lot of electronic music.
 The album “Big Black Delta” by Jonathan Bates is given a deeper level of beauty and majesty by the the Aureol Massive’s mega bass.
 Clearly, those who enjoy listening to electronic or dance music should opt for the Massive.

 When it comes to wearing quality, both headphones are extremely lightweight and comfortable.
-The Real’s velour covering on the inner side of the headband and ear cups gives it a slightly nicer feel, but the Massive is equally well padded and features a handy collapsible design.
+The Real’s velour covering on the inner side of the headband and ear cups gives it a nice feel, but the Massive is equally well padded and features a handy collapsible design.